mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-have-last-resolved-with.md

 modified: 2024-09-28T12:53:35-06:00
 ---

-Alright, so let's talk about **`toHaveLastResolvedWith`**.
+So let's talk about **`toHaveLastResolvedWith`**.
 It's kind of like that one band member who always hits the perfect note right at the end—this matcher is all about making sure the last resolved value of a mocked promise was exactly what you were expecting.

 ## What it Does